foopgp/foopgp-hugowebsite/content/english/blog/2026-05-11-djibian-agentforwarding.md

 # you are now mneme@dev.foopgp.org, signing and pushing as if at home
 ```

-On a non-Djibian server the same wiring is four shell lines and a `useradd` — and Sébastien's [study](/blog/2025-09-07-agentforwarding/) walks through it.
+On a non-Djibian server the same wiring is a `useradd` and several shell lines or configurations — [previous study](/blog/2025-09-07-agentforwarding/) walks through it.

 ## The political wager